ABOUT

 Performance highlights include Marrugeku’s ‘Cut the Sky’ (dir.
 Rachael Swain, choreographed by Dalisa Pigram & Serge Aimé Coulibaly), ‘The Lost Boys’ (Little Eggs Collective, dir.
 Craig Baldwin & Eliza Scott), ‘All in’ (Dance Makers Collective, dir.
 Miranda Wheen for Sydney Festival 2025) “Cue Lab’ (choreographer Emma Riches) and Tra Mi Dinh’s ‘(UP)HOLDING’.

-Emma was the inaugural recipient of the DMC RAPPORT international artist residency in 2022, traveling to South East Dance UK, with sound designer Amy Flannery (Wiradjuri) to develop 'Wolverine', and has been invited back to tour the work.
+Emma was the inaugural recipient of the DMC RAPPORT international artist residency in 2022, traveling to South East Dance UK, with sound designer Amy Flannery (Wiradjuri) to develop 'Wolverine'.

 Emma has been supported through residencies with March Dance Festival, DirtyFeet, AUSDANCE, Tantrum Youth Arts, and Strut Dance WA.